Olympus E-M10 III vs Panasonic G85

-The side-by-side display below illustrates the physical size and weight of the Olympus E-M10 III and the Panasonic G85.
-Three consecutive views from the front, the top, and the rear side are shown.
+The physical size and weight of the Olympus E-M10 III and the Panasonic G85 are illustrated in the side-by-side display below.
+The two cameras are presented according to their relative size.
+Three successive views from the front, the top, and the rear are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
-If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left side – the E-M10 III – represents the basis for the calculations across all the size and weight measures).

 If the front view area (width x height) of the cameras is taken as an aggregate measure of their size, the Panasonic G85 is notably larger (11 percent) than the Olympus E-M10 III.
 Moreover, the G85 is markedly heavier (23 percent) than the E-M10 III.
 It is noteworthy in this context that the G85 is splash and dust-proof, while the E-M10 III does not feature any corresponding weather-sealing.